 Hot/cold, wet and dry: Hot and very humid most of the year, can flood considerably in summer October-February.
 North is extremely humid and can easily reach 40 degrees.
 South is usually typical tropical climate but can rain heavily April-September.

-Costs: More expensive than South Africa but visitors from N America or Europe will still find it cheap.
+Costs: More expensive than South Africa but visitors from N America or Europe will still find it okay value.
+If coming from [and use to prices in] Tanzania or Malawi you will find it expensive.
 Nightlife can be quite expensive as are restaurants in comparison to what you actually get for your money.
+As with all of Africa, anything imported from further than South Africa is expensive.
 Accommodation is pretty cheap.
 Around $35-40 a day will easily cover food, reasonable basic accommodation and a fair amount of transport.
 Can easily double or triple this figure if eating in nice places and going out regularly as the nightlife is excellent and you have to pay to get in nearly everywhere.

 What to take: Mozzie repellent not always easy to find away from the capital and is very useful at certain times of the year.